openfaas/docs/docs/architecture/performance.md

 Method:

-* [ ] I have created a test-plan *with a hypothesis* and *have documented my method* so I can share it with the project team.
+* [ ] I have created a test-plan *with a hypothesis* and *have documented my method* so I can share it with the project team
 * [ ] I'm using a performance testing tool such as [hey](https://github.com/rakyll/hey), jMeter, LoadRunner or Gattling
 * [ ] My environment is hosted in an isolated and repeatable environment
 * [ ] I understand the difference between a benchmark and a "DoS attack"